Last updated 2021-10-06

 Fastly has integrated IPv6 into its technology stack.
 By enabling IPv6, visitors on IPv6 connections can access your websites and applications.
 This can be done without any changes to your backend infrastructure.

-To enable IPv6, follow the instructions below as appropriate for your CNAME record.
+To enable traffic to be served over IPv6 and IPv4 addresses, follow the instructions below appropriate to your CNAME record.

 Fastly doesn't support IPv6 connections to origin servers.

 You can enable IPv6 dualstack (IPv4 and IPv6) functionality for your hostname by prefixing your CNAME record with

 dualstack.
 For example, if you have traffic on an IP address pool nicknamed

 j.sni (which supports a minimum TLS version of 1.2, a maximum TLS version of 1.3, does not support 0RTT, and offers HTTP/2), then you could use the following dualstack options: